tinglesoftware/dependabot-azure-devops/README.md

 ## Getting started

-Unlike the GitHub-hosted version, Dependabot for Azure DevOps must be explicitly setup in your organisation, creating a `dependabot.yml` file alone will **not** enable updates.
-There are two ways to enable Dependabot:
+Unlike the GitHub-hosted version, Dependabot for Azure DevOps must be explicitly setup in your organisation; creating a `dependabot.yml` file alone is **not** enough to enable updates.
+There are two ways to enable Dependabot, using:

 - [Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot) - Ideal if you want to get Dependabot running with minimal administrative effort.
 The extension can run directly inside your existing pipeline agents and doesn't require hosting of any additional services.
-Because the extension runs in pipelines, this option does not scale well if you have a large number of projects/repositories.
+Because the extension runs in pipelines, this option does **not** scale well if you have a large number of projects and repositories.

-- [Hosted Server](./docs/server.md) - Ideal if you have a large number of projects/repositories or prefer to run Dependabot as a managed service instead of using pipeline agents.
-See [why should I use the server?](./docs/server.md#why-should-i-use-the-server)
+- [Hosted Server](./docs/server.md) - Ideal if you have a large number of projects and repositories or prefer to run Dependabot as a managed service instead of using pipeline agents.
+See [why should I use the server?](./docs/server.md#why-should-i-use-the-server) for more info.

 > [!NOTE]
 > A hosted version is available to sponsors (most, but not all).
 It includes hassle free runs where the infrastructure is maintained for you.
 Much like the GitHub hosted version.
 Alternatively, you can run and host your own [self-hosted server](./docs/server.md).
-Once you sponsor, you can send out an email to an maintainer or wait till they reach out.
+Once you sponsor, you can send out an email to a maintainer or wait till they reach out.
 This is meant to ease the burden until GitHub/Azure/Microsoft can get it working natively (which could also be never) and hopefully for free.

 ## Using a configuration file